-The program provides various international education programs.
-In February 2016, a short study abroad program, named "JGP-GSGES Spring School at Kyoto 2016" aimed to understand the environment in Japan and learn the skills and knowledge of analysis through the field work, laboratory work and lectures was carried out.
-In total 21 selected students from 16 universities joined and learned environmental studies under the multicultural atmosphere of Kyoto.
+The program provides various international educational activities.
+In February 2016, for example, a short-term study abroad program, named "JGP-GSGES Spring School at Kyoto 2016" was implemented to enable students to understand about the environment in Japan and learn analytical skills and knowledge through field work, laboratory work and lectures.
+A total of 21 selected students from 16 universities participated in learning about environmental studies at Kyoto University's multicultural atmosphere.